aidos-lab/grokking-via-lid/README.md

 ./grokking/setup/setup_environment.sh
 ```

-1. (Optional) If required, e.g. when planning to run jobs on a cluster via a custom hydra launcher, set the correct environment variables in the `.env` file in the project root directory.
+1. (Optional) If required, e.g. when planning to run jobs on a cluster via a custom Hydra launcher, set the correct environment variables in the `.env` file in the project root directory.

 1. (Optional) For setting up the repository to support job submissions to a cluster using a Hydra multi-run launcher, follow the instructions here: [https://github.com/carelvniekerk/Hydra-HPC-Launcher].